Stergina/VHDL/16-bit ALU Program/README.md

 **Structure of the code**:
 In the first part, we design and implement a 1-bit ALU, while in the second part we implement a 16-bit ALU using the 1-bit ALU of the first part as a component.
 More specifically:
 * **1-bit ALU:**
-We build a 1-bit ALU hierarchically using subcircuits capable of performing the operations: a) AND, b) OR, c) ADD, d) SUB, e) XOR, f) NOR and g) NAND.
+We build a 1-bit ALU hierarchically using subcircuits capable of performing the operations: AND, OR, ADD, SUB, XOR, NOR and NAND.